LamininSolutions/mfsql-connector/source/getting-started/first-time-installation/installing-the-context-menu/index.rst

 The installation of the context menu provides the framework to operate the context menu.
-The individual menu items and procedures to execute is part of the deployment of the context as set out in :doc:`using the context menu /mfsql-data-exchange-and-reporting-connector/using-the-context-menu`.
+The individual menu items and procedures to execute is part of the deployment of the context as set out in using the context menu :doc:`/mfsql-data-exchange-and-reporting-connector/using-the-context-menu/index`.

 Installation
 ------------